 • Familiar with the grant writing process and can provide creative and innovative ideas

 • Confidence in public speaking and presentation skills associated with equity

 • Ability to engage with diverse staff, engender trust, collaboration, and partnership

 • Strong interpersonal skills; able to quickly establish credibility to develop and manage productive relationships with internal and external individuals and agencies

-• Deep content knowledge of the diversity, equity, justice, and inclusiveness research base and best practices for organizations striving to become more diverse, equitable, and inclusive
+• Content knowledge of the antiracism, diversity, equity, justice, and inclusiveness research base and best practices for organizations striving to become more antiracist, diverse, equitable, and inclusive

-• Strong management expertise; able to manage multiple projects and to move quickly from one to another, and meet deadlines
+•Ability to manage the needs of multiple leaders and projects and move quickly from one to another

 • Ability to remain solution-focused and respectful in all interactions

 • Ability to maintain accurate records and necessary paperwork